 It’s clear that internships are your best chance to learn and work in the career field you’re interested in before you graduate and have to make official career decisions.
 Be willing to take on internships with companies that you’ve never heard of before, and apply to programs even if you don’t think you’re good enough for them—you likely are!
 Each of the internships I held were the result of pushing myself no matter the competition or my doubts.
 I applied to my first internship with Lids Sports Group as a Retail Operations Intern despite only being a sophomore—the position description said I had to be at least a junior.
 But I scored the internship anyway, and I learned even more than I expected going into it.
 With each experience, the more I added to my résumé and the more I got to prepare for future opportunities.

 Internships also help build your skillset and make you a more well-rounded candidate for jobs in the future.
 It’s important to diversify your experiences by seeking internships in various areas within the industry to see what you like and broaden your knowledge.
 I’ve interned within operations, design, production, and merchandising, which has given me more insight and skills that set me apart from other candidates for future jobs.
 Despite internships often being unpaid positions, they’re extremely valuable to your development and should be treated as any other job.
 Be professional and build strong relationships with your employers.
 These companies and connections will serve as references in the future when you begin your career.
 Many internships can even lead to full-time positions within a company, so give each opportunity your best and ask questions often to show your interest.

-Related: How to Turn an Internship Into a Job
+Related: 5 Strategies to Turn Your Internship Into Your First Job

 Getting the most out of your experiences